 HMIC is produced by the library services of the UK’s Department of Health and the King’s Fund.
 The HMIC database covers official publications, journal articles and grey literature relating to health and social care management, including management of the NHS; the quality of health services; estates management; regulation of medicines; medical equipment.

 LISTA indexes more than 560 core journals, nearly 50 priority journals, and nearly 125 selective journals; plus books, research reports and proceedings.
 Subject coverage includes librarianship, classification, cataloging, bibliometrics, online information retrieval, information management and more.

-Here you can access the full collection of Ovid databases (EMBASE, MEDLINE, HMIC and PsycINFO).
+Here you can access the full collection of Ovid databases (AMED, Embase, HMIC, PsychInfo, Medline, MIDIRS, and Social Policy and Practice).
 If you access the databases this way, you can choose which sections of the databases you would like to search and search them together.
 Alternatively, if you would like to search the databases one by one, you can also find them listed individually.

 PubMed provides free access to 26.8 million records ranging from citations, abstracts and full text in the fields of medicine, nursing, dentistry, health care systems, and pre-clinical sciences.
 Using this link will connect you to full text articles available via the NHS Wales e-Library.

 Scopus is a citation database

 A citation database can be used for cited reference searches, enabling users to find, check and track citation data year-by-year, navigating forward and backward through the literature related to a topic.
 A citation database can also be used to:

 Using Citation Databases in NHS Wales